canvasxyz/okra/node-okra/README.md

    * Transactions must be opened as either read-only or read-write.
    * Only one read-write transaction can be open at a time.
    * Read-only transactions must be manually aborted when finished,
-   * and read-read transactions must be either aborted or committed.
+   * and read-write transactions must be either aborted or committed.
    * Failure to abort or commmit transactions will cause the database
    * file to grow.
    */